arjunrawal07/Contact-Book-/README.md

 # Contact Book Command Line Application

-Welcome!
+## Description:

 This contact book command line application offers complete Create, Read, Update, and Delete (CRUD) capability for your contact book needs.

 ## Technologies Used

+Backend:
-This application utilizes Peewee, an Object-Relation Mapper for SQL Databases, as well as Python.
+* Peewee - an Object-Relation Mapper for SQL Databases

-## Instructions
+* Python

+## How to Use the Application:

 1. Clone down this repo.
 2. Change into the directory with the cloned repo.